-Sponsored by: Adolfson & Peterson Construction
+Sponsored by Adolfson & Peterson Construction

 This competition provides students a real-life opportunity to improve their skills on negotiating.
 Prior to the event, students registered will be given detailed information about the construction claim – a list of parties involved, a copy of the contracts, and foundation of the claim.
 Details of the claim will be drawn at random during the competition and be used as the topic of negotiation.
 Each student will be given a role and will need to defend and negotiate the best outcome based on the detail being discussed.
+View the Negotiation Exercise.

 Create and present a complete proposal to win the contract for a real project

-Sponsored by: Ryan Companies
+Sponsored by Ryan Companies

 The Pursuit (formerly the Capstone Competition) challenges students to create and present a complete proposal to win the contract for a real project.
 Groups of 5-6 students will be required to submit qualifications, cost, schedule and project work plans for the project and present to a jury of professionals, who will judge and select the winners.
 Please note, there is no “day of” registration for this competition.
 Teams need to be pre-selected from each school to participate.